 Crawford employed five men and one boy in 1871.

 Crawford established a custom-built factory at Elbe Street, Leith in 1879.
 The business traded as William Crawford & Sons from 1880.
 By this time the ship biscuit had been replaced by the wheat meal biscuit (similar to a digestive) as the leading product.

 William Crawford died in 1889 as a well-respected figure in Leith and Edinburgh.
 He was succeeded as principal of the firm by his son, William Crawford (1858 – 1926), a man of a retiring disposition.
 It would be due to his efforts that would see the family firm grow to national scale.

 The Elbe Street factory was described as “large” by 1891.

 William Crawford sent two of his sons, Archibald Inglis Crawford (1869 – 1940) and James Crawford to establish a subsidiary in Australia in 1897.
 Having booked their voyage from Liverpool, they reconsidered emigration after sensing opportunity, and instead established the Fairfield Works in the city.

-William Crawford & Sons of Leith was registered in 1906 as a limited liability company with a capital of £251,000.
+William Crawford & Sons of Leith was registered as a limited liability company with a capital of £251,000 in 1906.
 The Crawford family controlled the company.

 William Crawford & Sons employed hundreds of people at its factories at Leith and Liverpool by 1923.
 By this time the company claimed to be “the oldest of the biscuit manufacturers”.